DevoInc/python-sdk/README.md

  * **USA:** 	https://api-us.devo.com/search/query
  * **EU:**   	https://api-eu.devo.com/search/query

-You have more information in the official documentation of Devo, [REST API v2](https://docs.devo.com/confluence/ndt/api-reference/rest-api-v2) .
+You have more information in the official documentation of Devo, [REST API](https://docs.devo.com/confluence/ndt/api-reference/rest-api) .

 ## Credentials
 To obtain the access credentials necessary to use this SDK, you must have an account in [DEVO](https://www.devo.com/).<br/>